Tienbeo3213/Airline-Data-Analytics-Warehouse/README.md

 ## Project Workflow

+Data Ingestion:
-- Data Ingestion: Use hdfs_put_data.sh to upload datasets into HDFS.
+- Use hdfs_put_data.sh to upload datasets into HDFS.

+Database Creation:
-- Database Creation: Create databases in Hive for raw and processed data.
+ - Create databases in Hive for raw and processed data.

-- Data Processing: Cleaning and transforming raw data.
+Data Processing:

-- Use PySpark scripts for ETL processes: Aggregating flight performance metrics.
+- Use PySpark scripts for ETL processes:
+ -  Aggregating flight performance metrics.
+ -  Cleaning and transforming raw data.

+Data Analysis:
-- Data Analysis: Use Hive queries to generate insights about delays, cancellations, and flight performance.
+- Use Hive queries to generate insights about delays, cancellations, and flight performance.

+Visualization:
-- Visualization: Import processed data into Tableau to create interactive dashboards.
+- Import processed data into Tableau to create interactive dashboards.